 How Much Does Paintless Dent Repair Typically Cost?

-The cost of paintless dent repair usually ranges from $75 to $250, depending on the size and location of the dent.
-You’ll want to get a quote from a reputable shop for accurate pricing.
+The cost of paintless dent repair usually ranges from about $75 to $250 per dent, depending on the size, depth, and location.
+You will want to get an estimate from a reputable shop to know exactly what your repair will cost.

 Can All Dents Be Repaired Using Paintless Dent Repair?